-If the matter cannot be satisfactorily resolved at the First Level, it shall be discussed by the complainant with the staff member's supervisor or Director and in compliance with provisions of a collective bargaining agreement, if applicable.
+If the matter cannot be satisfactorily resolved at the First Level, it shall be discussed by the complainant with the staff member's immediate supervisor and in compliance with provisions of a collective bargaining agreement, if applicable.

 C. Third Level